sassoftware/viya4-monitoring-kubernetes/monitoring/dashboards/README.md

 # Original Dashboard Sources

-All included dashboard were either created from scrator or based on public grafana.com community dashboards:
+These dashboards provided as part of the monitoring deployment are based on public community dashboards from grafana.com:

 - [Istio](https://grafana.com/orgs/istio)
 - [Kubernetes Cluster](https://grafana.com/grafana/dashboards/8721)